Larenz Tate

 Larenz Tate (born September 8, 1975) is an American film and television actor.
 He is best known for his roles as O-Dog in Menace II Society (1993), Anthony Curtis in Dead Presidents (1995), Frankie Lymon in Why Do Fools Fall In Love, and as Councilman Rashad Tate in Power (2017–20) and Power Book II: Ghost (2020–24).

 Tate's other films and television series include the films The Inkwell (1994), Love Jones (1997), A Man Apart (2003), Crash (2004), Ray (2004), Waist Deep (2006) and the television series Rush (2014) and Game of Silence (2016).

 Early life

-Tate was born in Chicago, to Peggy and Larry Tate.
+Tate, who is of African American heritage, was born in Chicago, to Peggy and Larry Tate.
 He is the youngest of three siblings; his two brothers, Larron and Lahmard, are also actors.
 The family moved to California during the early 1980s.
 Convinced by their parents to enter a drama program at the Inner City Cultural Center, the trio did not take the lessons seriously until classmate Malcolm-Jamal Warner's ascent to fame after being cast on the sitcom The Cosby Show.
-Subsequently, realizing that they could parlay their efforts into a tangible form of success, the siblings began to receive small roles and in 1985, Tate made his small-screen debut in an episode of The New Twilight Zone.
+Subsequently, realizing that they could parlay their efforts into a tangible form of success, the siblings began to receive small roles and in 1985, Tate made his small-screen debut in an episode of The Twilight Zone.
 Tate attended Palmdale High School, graduating in 1993.